Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Filtered face sets

-\begin{remark} Imposing a common dimension, $n$, to filtered face sets, is not a restriction for the study of intersection homology.
-Observe, from the definition, that the admissibility of a simplex of a filtered space, $X$, depends only on the codimension in $X$.
-Therefore, as noticed by Friedman in \cite{MR2009092}, one can add a fixed integer to each index of the filtration of a space without modifying its intersection homology.
-A practical consequence is that we can always suppose that the spaces we are considering have the same dimension without loosing generality.
+\begin{remark} Imposing a common formal dimension, $n$, to filtered face sets, is not a restriction for the study of intersection homology.
+Observe, from \defref{def:chaineadmis}, that the admissibility of a simplex of a filtered space, $X$, depends only on the codimension in $X$.
+Therefore, as noticed by G.~Friedman in \cite{MR2009092}, one can add a fixed integer to each index of the filtration of a space without modifying its intersection homology.
+A practical consequence is that we can always suppose that the spaces we are considering have the same formal dimension without loosing generality.

-The restriction to the subcategory ${\pmb\Delta}^{[n],+}_\cF$ is due to the fact that, in the topological setting, we do not consider simplices entirely included in the singular part.
-One may observe also (see Examples \ref{exam:sullivanforms} and \ref{exam:universalfiltered}) that the blow-up's of differential forms are not defined if $\Delta^{j_n}=\emptyset$. \end{remark}
+The restriction to the subcategory ${\pmb\Delta}^{[n],+}_\cF$ is due to the fact that we do not consider simplices entirely included in the singular part, see \remref{rem:petitemaisbien}.
+One may observe also (see \defref{def:blowup}) that the blow-ups are not defined if $\Delta^{j_n}=\emptyset$. \end{remark}

-We define now the filtered notions of boundary and skeleta which coincide with usual notions of boundary and skeleta in the case $n=0$.